2025-2026 Academic Catalog

 CRIM 410 - Juvenile Delinquency (4 Hours)

 This course provides an overview of the current theoretical and methodological issues concerning Juvenile Delinquency.
 This course examines the nature, extent, and causes of juvenile delinquency, the development of the juvenile justice system, theoretical explanations of juvenile delinquency, and the current research on juvenile delinquency in the United States.
 This course is an upper-level reading-intensive and research-intensive analysis of delinquency and the development of research in this field.
-The primary objectives of this course are to foster critical thinking about how we define and punish delinquency and to understand how sociologists research the problem of delinquency.
+The primary objectives of this course are to foster critical thinking about how we define and punish delinquency and to understand how criminologists research the problem of delinquency.
 C21:CS,EL.

 Curriculum: CS,EL